Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

 Finally, the results of the 3$\times$2pt and the $w_0w_a$CDM model are shown in \Cref{table:results_3x2pt_w0waCDM}.
-In the pessimistic case, we notice a biased estimate for $\sigma_8$ at $2.54$, and misplaced peaks for the parameters $\om$, $\ob$, $w_0$, and $h$ with biases $1.17$, $0.83$, $1.25$, and $1.00$, while for the optimistic scenario (see again \Cref{table:results_3x2pt_w0waCDM} and the orange contours of the bottom panel of \Cref{fig:GC_3x2pt_opt_biased}), there are biased estimates for $w_0$, $w_a$, $h$, $n_{\rm s}$, and $\sigma_8$ at $2.00$, $1.14$, $4.02$, $3.28$, and $2.36$, respectively.
-When comparing the latter case to GC alone, we can notice how the increased constraining power, brought by WL and XC, has the effect of increasing the significance of the bias on most of the parameters.
+In the pessimistic case, {the biased estimate for $\sigma_8$ is} $2.54$, and the peaks for the parameters $\om$, $\ob$, $w_0$, and $h$ {are misplaced with biases of} $1.17$, $0.83$, $1.25$, and $1.00$, while for the optimistic scenario (see again \Cref{table:results_3x2pt_w0waCDM} and the orange contours {in} the bottom panel of \Cref{fig:GC_3x2pt_opt_biased}), there are biased estimates for $w_0$, $w_a$, $h$, $n_{\rm s}$, and $\sigma_8$ at $2.00$, $1.14$, $4.02$, $3.28$, and $2.36$, respectively.
+Both models yield an increased $\Delta\chi^2$ compared to the complete model by 92.05 (pessimistic) and 103.6 (optimistic).
+When the latter case {is compared} to GC alone, the increased constraining power, brought by WL and XC, has the effect of increasing the significance of the bias on most of the parameters.
 Similarly to \Cref{sec:biased_GC}, we summarise the $B_\theta$ values for all the cases of the 3$\times$2pt in the right panel of \Cref{fig:summary_plot}.